JustineMi/css-scoot/README.md

 # css-scoot
-Project in duo for BeCode
+## Project in duo for BeCode

-My teammate was sick, so she just made the About page and I dit all the others pages in css.
+### Home, careers and location page made by me

+#### About page made by my teamate, but she was sick so it's not finish

-Mobile size are in work.
+Mobile phone size was in work but the project finished ahead of schedule.